 Otocinclus Catfish (Otocinclus spp.), more commonly known as the “Oto” Catfish, are a group of popular algae eaters that are both effective and easy to keep.

 Takashi Amano, one of the most respected aquarists in the world, often houses Oto Catfish in his award-winning setups.

 Unlike some of their larger relatives, they have no desire to knock over plants, carve our territories, eat soft leaves, or rasp the sides of slow-moving fish.

 Because of their tiny size (generally around 1″), Oto Cats are definitely the best algae eater for smaller tanks.
 Their small size allows them to reach spots that Plecos simply couldn’t fit into.

-Otos Cats make great additions to any planted tank, but shouldn’t be kept with large, aggressive species considering their small size.
+Otos Cats make great additions to any planted tank, but shouldn’t be kept with aggressive algae eating fis considering their small size.
 In addition, they prefer to be kept in small schools of 3-5 fish as they are quite sociable.

 Oto Cats do tend to squabble but have no sharp teeth to cause lasting damage with.
 Their antics can be clownish and quite entertaining to watch.
 Overall, Otos deserve a place in just about any aquarium.